-You could also try mixing up your routine so that you don’t feel like you’re ‘going through the motions’ every day.
+If you’re feeling as though your days are getting a bit same old, same old, try mixing up your routine so you don’t feel like you’re just ‘going through the motions’.

 Don’t be afraid to ask